hasura/graphql-engine/docs/graphql/manual/remote-schemas/index.rst

 Hasura will forward the resolved ``x-hasura-*`` values as headers to your remote schema.
 You can use this information to apply authorization rules in your server.
-You don't have to redo authorization in your remote schema server.
+You don't have to redo authentication in your remote schema server.

-You can also configure Hasura to have:
+You can also configure Hasura to have (as shown :ref:`above <merge_remote_schema>`):

 1. static header values that are sent to the remote server
 2. forward all headers from the client (like ``Authorization``, ``Cookie`` headers etc.)